jasonlaska/spherecluster/README.md

     pip install spherecluster

+The package requires that `numpy` and `scipy` are installed independently first.

 ## Usage
 Both `SphericalKMeans` and `VonMisesFisherMixture` are standard sklearn estimators and mirror the parameter names for `sklearn.cluster.kmeans`.